stivale/stivale/STIVALE.md

   0x0000000000000000   -                 0x80000000                 -> 0xffffffff80000000
 ```

+All the mappings are supervisor, read, write, execute (-rwx).
+The elf sections
+of the kernel do not change this.

 If the kernel is dynamic and not statically linked, the bootloader will relocate it,
 potentially performing KASLR (as specified by the config).